pageman/router/README.md

 const parent = {
   path: "user",
   children: [child], // This is a list of routes.
-Also a `child` route can also have its own `children` and so on.
 };

 app.add([parent]);